 Residential and commercial properties have private sewer services which connect to the City-owned main sewers.
-These sewers then drain to large trunk sewers which convey wastewater to a sewage treatment plant.
-The trunk sewers and sewage treatment plants are maintained and operated by the Regional Municipality of Niagara.
+These sewers then drain to large trunk sewers which carry wastewater to a sewage treatment plant.
+The trunk sewers and sewage treatment plants are maintained and operated by the Niagara Region

 Property owners are responsible for the private sewer service from the property line to their building.
 The City is responsible for all services and mains on public property.

 To ensure the sanitary and combined sewers are in proper working order, City staff performs routine camera inspections and cleaning of the main sewers.

 If you experience water coming up through your floor drain either during or following a rain storm, or while using large amounts of water (i.e. laundry) you may have a blocked sewer service.

 You can call a private contractor or plumber to undertake the repair or you can call the city at 905.935.3813.
 A City crew will respond to your property and undertake the most appropriate means to correct your problem.
 If you hire a private contractor or plumber to undertake the work, you will be responsible for the contractor's cost regardless of where the blockage is located.

 The cost to have City staff perform this service will be determined by:

 - the location of the blockage in relation to your property line; and

 - the equipment used to clear the blockage